razaghimahdi/ApplicationByJetpackCompose01/README.md

 ## Developed by mahdi razzaghi ghaleh
 #### **thanks to codingwirhmitch**

-this is my first application by jetpack compose which is about recipe food it has dark theme with beautiful shimmer animation,also ready to setup room db to cache data,it manages process dies and...
+some sample of jetpack compose which is about recipe food it has dark theme with beautiful shimmer animation,also ready to setup room db to cache data,it manages process dies and...